RuleGo RuleGo

 # 1. Event Time

-• Use with (TIMESTAMP='field_name') to specify
+Configuration: Use WITH (TIMESTAMP='field_name') to specify the event-time field

 FROM stream

-WITH (TIMESTAMP='event_time')
+WITH (TIMESTAMP='order_time')

 1